-(b) The licensure or professional certification of the expert; and
+(b) The licensure or professional certification of the expert; and report on the competence of the child pursuant to subsection 2; and

 - (c) Any other factor the juvenile court deems appropriate in making the appointment. - 3.
 An expert appointed by the juvenile court to evaluate and report on the competence of a child must: